-- app_config (Dict[str, str]) The application configuration which should have settings for the error reporter. - module_name (Optional[str]) Name of the root package of the application.
+- app_config (Optional[Dict[str, str]]) The application configuration which should have settings for the error reporter.
+If not specified, the config must be passed to the Baseplate() constructor. - module_name (Optional[str]) Name of the root package of the application.
 If not specified, will be guessed from the package calling this function.

-configure_context (app_config, context_spec)
+configure_context(args, kwargs)